 The best budgeters know the difference between luxury and necessity.
 They also are able to steer clear of debilitating debt due to diligence and discipline, not pure earning power.

-In order to gauge the overall budgeting capability of Americans, WalletHub ranked 150 metropolitan statistical areas (MSAs) in the United States We did so by examining 16 key metrics, which are listed below.
-We assigned a full weight only to the metrics that were available for all the MSAs.
-The rest received less weight, as the data for these were available only at the state level or for several metro areas.
+In order to gauge the overall budgeting capability of Americans, WalletHub ranked 150 metropolitan statistical areas (MSAs) in the United States.
+We did so by examining 16 key metrics, which were assigned to three main categories: 1) Spending & Debt, 2) Credit and 3) Saving.
+We assigned a full weight only to the metrics that were available for all of the MSAs included in this report.
+The others received less weight, as the data were available only at the state level or for select metro areas.

-Although only 13 metrics appear below, “Delinquency Rate” counts as four metrics because it is a composite metric that includes the following submetrics: mortgages, auto loans, student loans and credit cards.
+Although only 13 metrics appear below, “Delinquency Rate” counts as four metrics because it is a composite that includes the following delinquency submetrics: mortgages, auto loans, student loans and credit cards.

-- Total Non-Mortgage Debt as a Percentage of Median Income: 1
+- Total Non-Mortgage Debt as a Percentage of Median Income: Full Weight

-- Housing Expenses as a Percentage of Median Home Price: 0.5
+- Housing Expenses as a Percentage of Median Home Price: Half Weight

-- Total Non-Housing Expenses Adjusted for Cost of Living Relative to Median Income: 0.5
+- Percentage of Total Non-Housing Expenses to Median Income: Half Weight

-- Percentage of the Population Spending More Than They Make: 0.5
+- Percentage of the Population Spending More Than They Make: Half Weight

-- Percentage of the Population Paying Only the Minimum on Their Credit Cards: 0.5
+- Percentage of the Population Paying Only the Minimum on Their Credit Cards: Half Weight

-Sources: Data used to create these rankings is courtesy of the U.S. Census Bureau, the U.S. Bureau of Labor Statistics, Experian, the Administrative Office of the U.S. Courts, the Council for Community and Economic Research, the Center for Housing Policy, the Federal Reserve Bank of New York, the FINRA Investor Education Foundation, Pitney Bowes and Zillow.
+Sources: Data used to create these rankings were obtained from the U.S. Census Bureau, the U.S. Bureau of Labor Statistics, the Administrative Office of the U.S. Courts, the Council for Community and Economic Research, the Center for Housing Policy, the Federal Reserve Bank of New York, the FINRA Investor Education Foundation, the Federal Deposit Insurance Corporation, Experian, Pitney Bowes and Zillow.